Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Edge's regularity can be set by *BRep_Builder::Continuity* method.
 To get the regularity use *BRep_Tool::Continuity* method.

 Some algorithms like @ref occt_modalg_6 "Fillet" set regularity of produced edges by their own algorithms.
-On the other hand, some other algorithms (like @ref occt_user_guides__boolean_operations "Boolean Operations", @ref occt_user_guides__shape_healing "Shape Healing", etc.) do not set regularity.
+On the other hand, some other algorithms (like @ref specification__boolean_operations "Boolean Operations", @ref occt_user_guides__shape_healing "Shape Healing", etc.) do not set regularity.
 If the regularity is needed to be set correctly on a shape, the method *BRepLib::EncodeRegularity* can be used.
 It calculates and sets correct values for all edges of the shape.

 The regularity flag is extensively used by the following high level algorithms: @ref occt_modalg_6_1_2 "Chamfer", @ref occt_modalg_7_3 "Draft Angle", @ref occt_modalg_10 "Hidden Line Removal", @ref occt_modalg_9_2_3 "Gluer".